CSUBioGroup/CellCircLoc/README.md

 seed: the random seed

-cell_line:show the training cell line.
+cell_line: show the training cell line.
 To change the cell line,please replace the 'data.pkl' in main directory

-max_len: Maximum nucleotide length.
+max_len: maximum nucleotide length.
 Those exceeding the maximum length will be discarded

-epoch_num: Num of epoch
+epoch_num: num of epoch

 batch_size: batch size